catchem88/mithen-view/README.md

 <h1 align="center">wView</h1>

 <div align="center">
 wView is a lightweight image viewer, with basic editing feature & OCR for Windows.
-A Windows focused fork of [jdpurcell's qView](https://github.com/jdpurcell/qView), which is derived from [jurplel's qView](https://github.com/jurplel/qView).
+A Windows focused fork of <a href="https://github.com/jdpurcell/qView">jdpurcell's qView</a>, which is derived from <a href="https://github.com/jurplel/qView">jurplel's qView</a>.
 </div>

 ## Additional features in this fork